Explosion at historic Texas hotel injures 21 and scatters debris in downtown Fort Worth

 Northland Properties Co., the Canadian company that owns the hotel, said in a statement that it was working with officials to determine how the explosion occurred and how much damage it caused.

-“The safety and well-being of our team members and guests is our priority,” the company said.
-“We are working with those who have been injured to fully support them at this time.”
+“We are working with those who have been injured to fully support them at this time,” the company said.

 According to the hotel website, the Sandman Signature Fort Worth Downtown Hotel has 245 rooms and was built in 1920 as the “Waggoner Building,” named after cattle rancher and oilman William Thomas Waggoner.
 The building has been listed on the National Register of Historic Places since 1979.